Growing Up in the Jedi Temple

 "Have you thought about what that means?"

-And Master Jinn smiled, and said, “It’s a bit more complicated than that, sometimes, but that will do for an answer right now.”
+Master Jinn smiled, and said, "It's a bit more complicated than that, sometimes, but that will do for an answer right now."
 He unflexed his hand, and Anakin saw he had a pair of tiny bands in them.
-“Anakin Skywalker, do you accept me, Qui-Gon Jinn, as your Master?
+"Anakin Skywalker, do you accept me, Qui-Gon Jinn, as your Master?
 Will you obey my instructions, and heed my wisdom, as my Padawan Learner?
 Will you dedicate yourself to the Jedi, to the Force, and to the good of the galaxy?
-Will you spend each and every day striving to be one who guards peace and justice, in service to the Republic?”
+Will you spend each and every day striving to be one who guards peace and justice, in service to the Republic?"

 "I will," said Anakin, and he knew he would.

-“Then stay very still,” he said, and with one of the bands he took a lock of Anakin’s hair and pulled it out to hang from the side of his head.
-He took out and ignited his lightsaber; it was so close to Anakin’s ear the humming sound seemed to come from all around him, even before he moved it around his head.
-Bits and pieces of Anakin’s hair fell around them, and he trembled as the blade moved closer and closer to his scalp, though of course it never touched.
+"Then stay very still," he said, and with one of the bands he took a lock of Anakin’s hair and pulled it out to hang from the side of his head.
+He took out and ignited his lightsaber, so close to Anakin's ear the humming sound seemed to come from all around him, even before he moved it around his head.
+Bits and pieces of Anakin's hair fell around them, and he trembled as the blade moved closer and closer to his scalp, though of course it never touched.

 "Don't be scared," Obi-Wan said softly to him.
 "He will never hurt you."